ismailraqi/E-commerce-Angular-Front-End/README.md

 <p align="center" font-size=60px>
-  WORK IN PROGRESS :construction:
+  WORK IN PROGRESS  :construction:  80%
 </p>

-# WatchStore
+# EcomStore

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) and ASP.NET WebAPI

 ### What's included:

-- Angular 8+ & Typescript :heart:
+- Angular 8 & Typescript :heart:
 - Bootstrap 4+ & SCSS
 - Responsive layout
 - High resolution
 - Easy to customize :wrench:
 - User Authentication using email & password
+- Add Items To Cart
+- Compare System (You can compare two to three items before you bought them)
+- You can Add items to wishlist
+- Filters System by Tags, Brand, Price etc

 # Features

-- Customize Home/Product(List/Detail) Page
-- Filters by Tags, Size, Price etc
 - Searching and autocomplete with Elasticsearch
-- Add/update to cart
 - Chat Bot
 - Admin dashboard

 ## Installation

-1. Clone This Repo with the following link `git clone https://github.com/ismailraqi/E-commerce-Angular-Front-End.git`
+1. Clone This Repo with the following link `git clone https://github.com/ismailraqi/`
 2. inside project open new terminale and run the following line  `npm install`
 3. It's finish !